microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 - Enter the user name and password (defaults "arcdemo" and "ArcDemo123!!") and log-in to the Linux VM.

-- create an empty onboarding script file using the nano editor, and paste the script content from your local machine.
+- create an empty onboarding script file using the nano editor, and paste the script content from your local machine (you can paste by right-clicking inside the nano editor window).

 ```shell
 nano onboardingscript.sh